pralay-mitra/PROFOUND/Readme.md

 Please note that runinfo_example.txt is prepared in our system.
 Your system specific location should be in runinfo.txt.
 DO NO ALTER THE SEQEUNCE AND THE FORMAT OF the runinfo.txt file.

+The demo_code.py file is a dummy python file illustrating how the PU learning based classifiers were constructed and how the reported results were generated in PROFOUND.
+Please keep in mind that it is a dummy code and is only provided for information.

 bin/Model/loop.tar.gz and bin/Model/nonloop.tar.gz files need to be extracted and kept in the bin/Model directory.

 The exec.py code and runinfo.txt file should be in the same location.